thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 On abbreviations in competitor names:

-- Competitor names are required to contain a full last name (as noted on a person’s legal document) and reasonable first name or nickname they can be called by.
+- Competitor names are required to contain a full last name (as noted on a person's legal document) and reasonable first name or nickname they can be called by.
 - The name of the competitor must be roman-readable.
 Competitors are allowed to have the locally written name if they wish.
 The localized version must be surrounded by parentheses and added after the roman-readable name.
 Example: Hanako Yamada (山田映奈子).
 - Double letter abbreviations such as "AJ", "TJ", etc. are permitted as a first or middle name if a competitor wishes to be called accordingly.
 - Single letter abbreviations ("A.", "B.", etc.) for first and last names are not permitted unless this is how the name is displayed on an ID document.